sodascience/metasyn/docs/source/developer/detailed_overview.rst

 **Methods:**

-- :meth:`~metasyn.MetaFrame.fit_dataframe`: Creates a `MetaFrame` object from a Polars DataFrame.
+- :meth:`~metasyn.MetaFrame.fit_dataframe`: Creates a :obj:`~metasyn.MetaFrame` object from a Polars DataFrame.
 It takes several parameters including the DataFrame, column specifications, distribution providers, privacy level, and a progress bar flag.
-- :meth:`~metasyn.MetaFrame.to_dict`: Returns a dictionary with the properties of the `MetaFrame` for recreation.
+- :meth:`~metasyn.MetaFrame.to_dict`: Returns a dictionary with the properties of the :obj:`~metasyn.MetaFrame` for recreation.
-- :meth:`~metasyn.MetaFrame.__getitem__`: Returns a `MetaVar` either by variable name or index.
+- :meth:`~metasyn.MetaFrame.__getitem__`: Returns a :obj:`~metasyn.MetaVar` either by variable name or index.
-- :meth:`~metasyn.MetaFrame.__str__`: Returns a formatted string representation of the `MetaFrame`.
+- :meth:`~metasyn.MetaFrame.__str__`: Returns a formatted string representation of the :obj:`~metasyn.MetaFrame`.
-- :meth:`~metasyn.MetaFrame.export`: Serializes and exports the `MetaFrame` to a JSON file, following the GMF format.
+- :meth:`~metasyn.MetaFrame.export`: Serializes and exports the :obj:`~metasyn.MetaFrame` to a JSON file, following the GMF format.
 - :meth:`~metasyn.MetaFrame.to_json`: A wrapper for the `export` method.
-- :meth:`~metasyn.MetaFrame.from_json`: Reads a `MetaFrame` from a JSON file.
+- :meth:`~metasyn.MetaFrame.from_json`: Reads a :obj:`~metasyn.MetaFrame` from a JSON file.
-- :meth:`~metasyn.MetaFrame.synthesize`: Creates a synthetic Polars DataFrame based on the `MetaFrame`.
+- :meth:`~metasyn.MetaFrame.synthesize`: Creates a synthetic Polars DataFrame based on the :obj:`~metasyn.MetaFrame`.
-- :meth:`~metasyn.MetaFrame.__repr__`: Returns the `MetaFrame` as it would be output to JSON.
+- :meth:`~metasyn.MetaFrame.__repr__`: Returns the :obj:`~metasyn.MetaFrame` as it would be output to JSON.

-**Relation to other classes**
+.. **Relation to other classes**

-- :obj:`~metasyn.MetaVar`: A `MetaFrame` is composed of a list of :obj:`~metasyn.MetaVar` objects, each of which represents a column in the DataFrame.
+.. - :obj:`~metasyn.MetaVar`: A :obj:`~metasyn.MetaFrame` is composed of a list of :obj:`~metasyn.MetaVar` objects, each of which represents a column in the DataFrame.
-- :mod:`~metasyn.privacy.BasePrivacy` and :mod:`~metasyn.privacy.BasicPrivacy```: These are used to set the privacy level when creating a `MetaFrame` from a DataFrame.
+.. - :mod:`~metasyn.privacy.BasePrivacy` and :mod:`~metasyn.privacy.BasicPrivacy`: These are used to set the privacy level when creating a :obj:`~metasyn.MetaFrame` from a DataFrame.
-- :mod:`~metasyn.provider.BaseDistributionProvider`: This is used to set the distribution providers when creating a `MetaFrame` from a DataFrame.
+.. - :mod:`~metasyn.provider.BaseDistributionProvider`: This module is used to set the distribution providers when creating a :obj:`~metasyn.MetaFrame` from a DataFrame.

 MetaVar
 ~~~~~~~

 The :class:`~metasyn.MetaVar` represents a metadata variable, and is a structure that holds all metadata needed to generate a synthetic column for it.
 This is the variable level building block for the MetaFrame.
 It contains the methods to convert a polars `Series` into a variable with an appropriate distribution.
-The `MetaVar` class is to the `MetaFrame` what a polars `Series` is to a `DataFrame`.
+The :obj:`~metasyn.MetaVar` class is to the :obj:`~metasyn.MetaFrame` what a polars `Series` is to a `DataFrame`.

 **Fields:**